-Elaine Forbes was appointed as Interim Director of the Port of San Francisco in February 2016 following the resignation of longtime Director Monique Moyer.
+Elaine Forbes was appointed by Mayor Ed Lee as Director of the Port of San Francisco in October 2016 after serving as interim director for eight months and following the resignation of longtime Director Monique Moyer.
 She was previously responsible for directing and managing all internal support services for other Port divisions and the executive staff; overseeing business services, inventory and purchasing; managing information systems, human resources, finance, accounting and infrastructure maintenance function; and formulating division-wide budget, business and strategic plans.

 Prior to joining the Port, Ms. Forbes worked for the City and County of San Francisco for nine years.
 She worked for the Board of Supervisors as a legislative and budget analyst for five years, served as the San Francisco Airport’s budget manager, and was most recently the chief administrative officer for the Planning Department, where she was responsible for finance and accounting, contracts, information technology, and operations.

 Before beginning her tenure with the City of San Francisco, Elaine worked as a redevelopment agency planner for the City of Oakland.
 She also has worked for several non-profit land use policy and economic development organizations including the Urban Strategies Council and the California Budget Project.